+The students were taken seriously in the Freedom Schools.
 They were encouraged to talk, and their talking was listened to.
-They were encouraged to write, and their writing was read with attention to idea and style as well as to grammar.
+They were assigned to write, and their writing was read with attention to idea and style as well as to grammar.
 They were encouraged to sing, to dance, to draw, to play, to laugh.
 They were encouraged to think.
-And all of this was painful as well as releasing because to be taken seriously requires that one take himself seriously, believe in himself, and that requires confrontation.
+And all of this was painful as well as releasing because to be taken seriously requires confrontation.
 And so Freedom School was painful for the kids who grew the most.

-Tangibly, what was set in motion out of this experience of joy and pain was the thing the Mississippi staff had Hoped could happen in Mississippi, but could not totally form.
+Tangibly, what was set in motion out of this experience of joy and pain was the thing the Mississippi staff had hoped could happen in Mississippi, but cold not totally form.
 In the spring before the summer, SNCC in Mississippi had tried to organize a Mississippi Student Union, bringing together kids from all over the state.
 And there was good response, but not on the scale the MSU was soon to achieve out of the Freedom Schools.
-This summer the kids began to talk boycett of the schools, but to be able to discipline their thinking about boycott so that their action would not just be acting out their frustrations but careful, considered, programmed, revolutionary meaningful action along the lines of the Montgomery Bus boycott and African revolutionary action.
-The kids were able to come together in the middle of the summer, in Meridian, and draw up a series of resolutions which said with terrible claricy what they felt about their world: what a house should be, what a school should be, what a job should be, what a city should be even what the federal government should be.
-And they we able to ask why it was that the people did not have a voice and to assert that their voices would be heard.
-The soriusness of their concern for a voice is reflected in the final strement of the list of grievances drawn up by the McComb Freedom shool:
+This summer the kids began to talk boycott of the schools, but to be able to discipline their thinking about boycott so that their action would not just be acting out their frustrations but careful, considered, programmed, revolutionary meaningful action along the lines of the Montgomery bus boycott and African revolutionary action.
+The kids were able to come together in the middle of the summer, in Meridian, and draw up a series of resolutions which said with terrible clarity what they felt about their world: what a house should be, what a school should be, what a job should be, what a city should be-even what the federal government should be.
+And they were able to ask why it was that the people did not have a voice, and to assert that their voices would be heard.
+The seriousness of their concern for a voice is reflected in the final statement of the list of grievances drawn up by the McComb Freedom School:

-We are 12 Pike County high school students.
-Until we are assured our parents will not suffer reprisals, until we are sure this list of grie-vances is met with serious consideration and good will, we will remain anonymous.
+We are 12 Pike County high-school students.
+Until we are assured our parents will not suffer reprisals, until we are sure this list of grievances is met with serious consideration and good will, we will remain anonymous.

-The McComb students are sending this list of grievances to the school officials, the city officials, the senators and the newspapers and the President of the United States.
-Out into the world: look at me--I am no longer an invisible man.
+The McComb students are sounding this list of grievances to the school officials, the senators and the newspapers and the city officials and the President of the United States.
+Out into the world: look at me-I am no longer an invisible man.